sarahlehman/smalltownkitten/content/post/little-rant-3.md

 kind of tea was she drinking?
 Was it the powdery kind you stir in?
 Was it a Lipton situation?
 Green?
 Black?
 Oolong?
 Is there a lawsuit pending, or is this a common-knowledge-drink-at-your-own-risk type deal?
 Should it come with a warning?
 Should we alert the Surgeon General?
-(I personally don’t know much about the Surgeon General’s job responsibilities, but I know for damn sure I’ve seen the title on bottles of liquor and there seem to be parallels here?)
+I personally don’t know much about the Surgeon General’s job responsibilities, but I know for damn sure I’ve seen the title on liquor bottles and there seem to be parallels here.

 I’m now afraid of something I didn't even know I had to fear.
 Every time I have any kind of discomfort, I assume I’m going to piss out a pebble.